Paresh10/poker_hand_checker/README.md

 3. Once you are inside the repo then run `bundle install`.
 You also might need to update your bundle package and in that case you can run `bundle update`.
 4. Bundle will install all the gems and dependencies from gemfile.
 Now you will have to create and migrate the db.
 To do so please run `rake db:create` adn then `rake db:migrate`.
 I like to see the logs, so my go to command is `rake log db:migrate`.
 5. That's it now start your server by running `bin/rails server`

+## Test
+To run the tests please run `bundle exec rspec` from your terminal